-2.77 New development at the Airport will result in a need for improved access from the A27 and options for a new access have been explored.
+A27, it is intended that this will also serve new development at the Airport. and options for a new access have been explored.
 There is evidence indicating that the provision of a proposed roundabout access adjacent to New Monks Farm with a reconfigured access at Sussex Pad (resulting in the removal of the existing traffic lights at the Sussex Pad junction and a left-in left-out access arrangement for the existing accesses at this junction) is more deliverable and is therefore the preferred option.
 The alternative access (a new roundabout at the Sussex Pad junction) is retained as a contingency option.
-The relevant parties are working with the Highways Agency to ensure that an acceptable access solution is achieved.
+The preferred site for a proposed roundabout is centrally located between New Monks Farm and Shoreham Airport, with a reconfigured access at Sussex Pad.
+The relevant parties are working with the Highways Agency England to ensure that an acceptable access solution is achieved.

-- 2.78 Whichever roundabout option is delivered, it will be essential to ensure that safe and improved pedestrian, cycle and equestrian access across the A27 to the South Downs National Park is provided.
-Additionally, it will need to be designed to minimise any landscape impacts it may have, particularly given the close proximity of the National Park.
+- 2.78 Whichever roundabout option is delivered, it It will be essential to ensure that safe and improved pedestrian, cycle and equestrian access across the A27 to the South Downs National Park is provided.
+Additionally, it The roundabout will need to be designed to minimise any landscape impacts it may have, particularly given the close proximity of the National Park.
 New pedestrian and cycle networks should integrate with existing routes as far as possible. - 2.79 Measures will be required to improve linkages and connectivity to encourage sustainable transport modes.
 There is also an opportunity to secure improved rights of way to the surrounding residential areas of Shoreham-by-Sea and Lancing as well as to Shoreham town centre. - 2.80 Shoreham Airport is currently located within Flood Zone 3b (functional floodplain).
 The airport is at risk from tidal and fluvial flooding and has a high susceptibility to groundwater flooding.
 There are also potential surface water flooding issues but these are less significant.
 The construction of the Shoreham Adur Tidal Walls Project led by the Environment Agency will reduce the likelihood of tidal and fluvial flooding at the airport and would result in a change to the Flood Zone of the airport from 3b to 3a (high probability).
 This change will facilitate the allocation of approximately 15,000 sqm of employment floorspace at Shoreham Airport to be constructed.
-The allocation is therefore dependent on the construction of the Tidal Walls.
-Technical approval has now been received for the Shoreham Adur Tidal Walls Project and the Environment Agency has secured funding to start the detailed design phase of the scheme.
-The Tidal Walls Scheme is not anticipated to be completed until approximately 2017 but the improvement of flood defences adjacent to the airport is likely to be undertaken as one of the early phases of this scheme. - 2.81 The Landscape and Ecological Survey of Key Sites Within the Adur District (2012) states that the completely flat, open and ordered airport landscape contrasts with the natural curve and textured pattern of the River Adur and its mudflats alongside.
+The allocation is therefore dependent on the construction of the tidal walls.
+Subject to planning approval, construction of the tidal walls will commence in 2016 Technical approval has now been received for the Shoreham Adur Tidal Walls Project and the Environment Agency has secured funding to start the detailed design phase of the scheme.
+The Tidal Walls Scheme is not anticipated and is likely to be completed in until approximately 20187 but the improvement of flood defences adjacent to the airport is likely to be undertaken as one of the early phases of this scheme. - 2.81 The Landscape and Ecological Survey of Key Sites Within the Adur District (2012) The Adur Landscape Sensitivity Assessment (2015)

+states that the completely flat, open and ordered airport landscape contrasts with the natural curve and textured pattern of the River Adur and its mudflats alongside.
 The area makes a strong contribution to the impression of open, extensive greenspace in the Lancing-Shoreham Local Green Gap, enhancing the sense of separation between Shoreham and Lancing and providing a striking landscape setting for the lower stretches of the River Adur as it winds towards the sea.
 The study assesses the overall landscape sensitivity of Shoreham Airport as high.